mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 %endblock devel_code
 ```

 It is important to understand what is going on in this file.
 The line `task = genetic algor` is what tells is to actually run GA.
 The GA parameters tell the GA how to run- unlike in the previous tutorial (ADD LINK), all of these values are reasonable (the mutation amplitude and rate shouldn't be far off those values in most cases).
-As you can see, we will have 12 parents in each generation (meaning 12 cells will be chosen to breed), and it will run for 12 generations. `ga_fixed_N` is what ensures that there are fixed 8 ions in the cell (the more information is fixed, the faster it'll get a decent result as it'll have fewer things to try). `op_strategy = SPEED` and `geom_max_iter = 211` help ensure that the geometry optimisations (of which there are 12 per generation - so 144 in total for this first run!) are fast but reasonably accurate.
+As you can see, we will have 12 parents in each generation (meaning 12 cells will be chosen to breed), and it will run for 12 generations. `ga_fixed_N` is what ensures that there are fixed 8 ions in the cell (the more information is fixed, the faster it'll get a decent result as it'll have fewer things to try).

+There are numerous lines that speed up the GA - with how many calculations are being performed, this is essential to be feasible. `op_strategy = SPEED` and `geom_max_iter = 211` help ensure that the geometry optimisations (of which there are 12 per generation - so 144 in total for this first run!) are fast but reasonably accurate. `AS=T` and `MS=3` allow asynchronous parellisation, where 3 population members will have geom-opts performed at the same time.

+The `devel_code` block is a bit more complex.
+The fact that pair potentials are used are defined in both the `GA` sub-block and `GEOM` sub-block, again necessary for speed.
+The `CMD` sub-block is there so that geometry optimisations are performed on all members: what happens is `cell` files are generated (initially randomly and in the 1st generation onwards by breeding + mutation), as well as respective `param` files that tell them to geometry optimise, for each member, and then they are run.

 A very important thing to note are the lines